-The aim of this workshop is to give “Intro to Coding” students support whilst they study some basic technical and soft skills as well as sharing insights into the tech industry and inspiring students to continue with their self-study.
-Students attending the session may be first timers or returners.
-They will have registered for the intro to coding course and should have seen and started working on the course material
+The aim of this workshop is to give “Intro to Digital” learner support whilst they study some basic technical and soft skills as well as sharing insights into the tech industry and inspiring students to continue with their self-study.
+Applicants attending the session may be first timers or returners.
+They will have registered for the intro to digital course and should have seen and started working on the course material.

 Improve applicant’s self-learning skills as well as the ability to work and research problems online.

 Provide exposure to online tools and remote collaboration.

 Offer introduction to career opportunities within the software development and tech industry.

 Understand the level of interest and capabilities of participants in programming.

 Offer education paths into programming and exposure to role models from disadvantaged backgrounds.

 Guide participant’s ability to work individually and in teams.

 Analyse participant’s ability to take ownership of small digital projects.

 At CodeYourFuture we believe in empowering our learners by providing them with the support and guidance they need to excel.
 We work to achieve this by encouraging learners to work together as teams and to practice problem solving together to overcome challenges.
 This builds the fundamental skills needed to learn and succeed on any of the CodeYourFuture courses and also in a professional career.
 Some principles should be applied when supporting students on the “intro to digital” course: